The Commonplace

 0.18

 Using a synthetic twin panel design, increased optimism about AI's societal impact raises GenAI use among young women from 13 percent to 33 percent, substantially narrowing the gender divide.
-Adoption Rate positive medium GenAI use rate among young women (change from 13% to 33% with increased optimism)
+Adoption Rate positive GenAI use rate among young women (change from 13% to 33% with increased optimism)

 Increase from 13% to 33% (young women) with increased optimism